qiisziilbash/YouTube-Channel-Video-Crawler/README.md

 # Psitelly-Bot
-This is a bot to crawl over other YouTube channels to collect videos from the channel
+This is a bot that crawls over YouTube channels to collect videos from the channel

 ## Instruction to use
 > in order to make selenium work \